 Anyway, we ended up having a good time together and I particularly loved spending time with my nieces.
 Here are some photos of the trip with commentary:

 Hello from Virginia!
 It is Easter Sunday and I have just finished my 3rd day of this visit.
-The main goal of this trip is to spend time with my … Continue reading DC Trip Part 1
+The main goal of this trip is to spend time with my nieces and it has been a success in that regard!
+We have had a ton of fun and I’ve got some nice rest and relaxation along the way.

 Today I had a lot of fun on my first day of traveling here in Atlanta.
 I went on a food tour called Peachtree Food Tours.
 It was something new and different and a very pleasant way to get to see Atlanta and eat some very yummy food!